 Geranium...a love/hate relationship for me personally.
 Too much in a blend can be overpowering and a floral failure, however too little or refusing to use it at all has cost me some customers and an opportunity to experience its benefits.

-Geranium has a strong floral aroma that when blended at the right percentage can boost the entire aroma or crash it into an offensive odor.
-But after multiple failed batches, I feel we have created the perfect geranium blend in our Flower Garden Bar Soap.
+Geranium has a strong floral aroma that when blended at the right percentage can boost the entire aroma or crash it into an offensive odor, so blend wisely!

 Back to the geranium article ....

 Spring is finally on its way, and what better way to celebrate than learning about my Grandmother's absolute favorite flower, the beautiful and distinct geranium.
 Well actually, we'll be learning about a different species than what hangs by her front door, but you smell what I'm stepping in!!

 Rose Geranium (Pelargonium graveolens) is a perennial shrub growing up to 3 meters high with pinkish white flowers.
 This is a different variety than the average yard plant, Pelargonium hortorum, known for its big, bright flowering heads.
 The essential oil of rose geranium is obtained using the stalks and the leaves via steam distillation.
 It has a heavy, sweet, floral smell and is a pale green/yellow transparent liquid.

 Rose Geranium has a long history of use as a nervous system and skin care tonic.
 Geranium is known for balancing hormones, relieving depression and calming anxiety.
 It is also used to balance sebum secretion in those who have oily skin which can help improve acne and certain skin conditions.
 It can also be used as a treatment for wounds, burns, ulcers, and other skin ailments.